harisankar95/pathfinding3D/docs/INTRO.md

 ## Introduction

-Pathfinding algorithms for python3 froked from [python-pathfinding](https://github.com/brean/python-pathfinding) by [@brean](https://github.com/brean).
+Pathfinding algorithms in 3D for python3 born from the fork of [python-pathfinding](https://github.com/brean/python-pathfinding) by [@brean](https://github.com/brean).

 Pathfinding3D is a comprehensive library designed for 3D pathfinding applications.